javaee/metro-jax-ws/jaxws-ri/samples/fromjava/Readme.txt

     * server/AddWebservice.java - Publishes endpoint using Endpoint API
     * server/EndpointStopper.java - Stops the published Endpoint API endpoint

-* apt ant task is run to compile AddNumbersImpl and create server objects used during deployment and runtime.
+* annotationProcessing ant task is run to compile AddNumbersImpl and create server objects used during deployment and runtime.

 * To run in servlet container
     * set JAXWS_HOME to the JAX-WS installation directory
-    * ant clean server - runs apt to generate server side artifacts and does the deployment
+    * ant clean server - runs annotation processing to generate server side artifacts and does the deployment
     * ant clean client run - runs wsimport on the published wsdl by the deplyed endpoint, compiles the generated artifacts and the client application